contiv/vpp/docs/dev-guide/PACKET_FLOW.md

     (node `acl-plugin-out-ip4-fa`) - the **encapsulated traffic is always permitted**.
 11. `nat44-in2out-output`, i.e. NAT in the post-routing phase, applies the identity mapping installed for VXLAN to **prevent from source-NATing of the inter-cluster traffic**.
-    See [development guide for services][nat44-in2out-output] for more details on NAT identities and integration of services with policies.
+    See [development guide for services][services-dev-guide] for more details on NAT identities and integration of services with policies.
 12. **Request arrives via `dpdk-input` to the target node's VPP**.
 13. Ingress `Reflective ACL` for GbeE permits and reflects the connection.